| 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | 9 | 10 | Next | |

 Peter Kun Frary

 Wolfgang Amadeus Mozart (1756-1791) was born in Salzburg, Austria to a musical family.
 His father, Leopold, was a court musician and composer.
 Realizing his son's talent, Leopold put his career on hold and devoted himself to educating his son and managing his career.
-Between the ages of six and fifteen Wolfgang, his older sister Maria Anna and their father spent much of this time on concert tours.
-They performed for kings, queens and other innumerable aristocrats.
-Leopold—free from motives of exploitation—spend many of these years, unsuccessfully, seeking a worthy patron for his son.
-The father's role was that of a teacher, manager and friend.
+Between the ages of six and fifteen Wolfgang, his older sister Maria Anna and their father spent much of the time on tour.
+They performed for kings, queens and innumerable aristocrats.
+Leopold spend many years, unsuccessfully, seeking a worthy patron for his son.

 The Boy Mozart 1763 | Pietro Antonio Lorenzoni (1721-1782) | Mozarteum, Salzburg | Painting of Wolfgang at six years old.

 Young Mozart was trained systematically from infancy by his father.
-Thus, unlike most other composers, Mozart did not have to struggle or experiment much to compose: he worked out the details in his mind and transferred the fully conceived work to paper.
+Thus, unlike most other composers, Mozart did not struggle or experiment much while composing: worked out the details in his mind and transferred the fully conceived work to paper.
 Mozart was known to joke, converse, play billiards, etc., while writing out his pieces as with the ease most people write a letter.

 At four years of age Wolfgang could play the harpsichord.
 By five he was composing.
 At six he was a keyboard virtuoso, accomplished violinist and adept improviser.
 He wrote a symphony when only eight years old.
 At eleven he wrote piano concertos and an oratorio.
 His first Italian opera appeared at the age of twelve.
 Finally, as a fourteen year old, his operas were produced at Milan and he received a knighthood from the Pope.